 - The old style machines have a 376mm long belt with 50 teeth, giving a pitch of 7.52mm.

 - The new style machines have a 382mm long belt with 47 teeth, giving a pitch of 8.13mm.

 I realise that the pitch should be calculated at the gear level and not on the outside of the belt, but we only use it here for comparison.
 The important point being that an exact pitch is not necessary for the belt to work!
 Because both of these belts work with the same gears.

-Both original belts are extinct in the rest of the world, so if your beloved T132 just had her belt snap, you were left with hunting down another T132 and scavenging her belt.
+Both original belts are extinct in the wild, so if your beloved T132 just had her belt snap, you were left with hunting down another T132 and scavenging her belt.

 But not anymore!
 I have located replacement belts readily available:

 - Old model: HTD 376-8M-10 (376mm long, 8mm pitch, 10mm wide, 47 teeth).